 4: Arizona Air National Guard

 Groundwater: The remedy for TIAA Area B which includes Arizona Air National Guard, Texas Instruments, and West-Cap was changed from pump and treat to In-Situ Chemical Oxidation (ISCO) in April 2012.
 The previous 150 gpm pump and treat system which started operations in 1997 was shut down in May 2012.
 The Arizona Air National Guard is currently performing a rebound test on the groundwater extraction system.
-The Arizona Air National Guard is also installing 2 new wells and the results of the rebound test will be used for its Remedial Design which is expected to be submitted in 2014.
+The Arizona Air National Guard is expected to submit the Remedial Design to EPA and the State in 2014.

 Soils: A SVE soil cleanup began in April 1997 and has removed sixty-four (64) lbs of VOCs to date.
 The SVE cleanup at this project area was completed in 1998.

 Groundwater: In 2000, the PRPs began working on the design of a air stripping groundwater treatment system with vapor phased granular activated carbon to clean up a highly contaminated shallow groundwater zone.
 Due to the existence of pure liquid TCE in the shallow groundwater zone, in a low permeable clay unit underneath the “Three Hangars Area”, EPA has determined that a two-acre region of groundwater cannot be restored to drinking water quality.
 EPA has required the hydraulic containment of contamination in this two-acre zone in perpetuity.
 As with all other portions of the aquifer at the TIAA site, the remaining portions of this groundwater unit is set for full restoration to drinking water quality.
 Construction of this Three Hangars treatment plant was completed in October 2007.